Documentation

 }

-• fieldId: the product or SKU specification field ID.
-Every product or SKU specification in your store has a unique ID that can be found following this orientation for SKU specifications or this orientation for product specifications.
+• fieldId: The ID for a product or SKU specification.
+Every product or SKU specification in your store has a unique ID, which can be found following the instructions for SKU specifications or product specifications.

-Specification values ID can be found by running the following query:
+You can retrieve ID values by running the following query:

 _10